dmfenton/koop-provider-zillow/README.md

 ## A simple provider for Zillow

-This provider current wraps a hardcoded request to Zillow and returns a single page.
+This provider currently wraps a hardcoded request to Zillow and returns a single page.